wenleicao/wenleicao.github.io/_posts/2018-01-27-Implement-Analytical-SQL-Function-in-Data-Service.md

 2. Self join

-this is the setting overview, notice, I use the same table twice, also you need to create grouprecordid as the previous method in advance
+This is the setting overview, notice, I use the same table twice, also you need to create grouprecordid as the previous method in advance
 <img src="/images/blog14/self_join_over_view.PNG" >

 Two table join setting in the self_join_lag as follows.
 I map one table's grouprecordid = another table's grouprecordid +1
 <img src="/images/blog14/self_join_join_settng.PNG" >

-In the field mapping part, I include one table's all field, also include another table's grouprecrodid, I call it map_record to see if it maps correctly
+In the field mapping part, I include one table's all field, also include another table's grouprecrodid.
+I call it map_record to see if it maps correctly
 <img src="/images/blog14/self_join_join_settng.PNG" >

 The most important thing is include another's table's salary as previous salary
 <img src="/images/blog14/self_join_previous_salary.PNG" >

 After execution, the result is what we expected.
 <img src="/images/blog14/self_join_result.PNG" >

-This is an example for solve Lag() analytical funciton.
+This is an example for solving Lag() analytical funciton.
 For lead(), you just need to change join funciton from +1 to -1. for sum(), avg(), count() etc. analytical function,  what I think, the easiest way is to create an ordinary aggregation table first and join back to orginal table using the group by column.

 Thank for visiting my site.
 If you want to follow along, the code is <a href="/Files/analytic_sql.sql">here</a>.
 Good luck!

 Wenlei